Are You Ready To Declutter Your Home and Your Life?

 What rooms should you declutter:

-Bathrooms
+- Bathrooms

-Bedrooms
+- Bedrooms

-Basement
+- Basement

-Garage
+- Garage

-Attic
+- Attic

 Have you ever tried cleaning your entire house in one day?
 Yea, me neither…

 I’m not talking about picking up the toys and other clutter on the floor.
-I’m talking about a full-blown deep cleaning every room in your house.
+I’m talking about a full-blown deep cleaning of every room in your house.

-It can’t be done in one day!
+It can’t/shouldn’t be done in one day unless you hire some help.

 How To Get Rid Of Clutter

-Have A Garage Sale: Remember, your junk might be someone else’s treasure.
-Garage sales are an easy way to make some fast cash.
-Yes, garage sales take some upfront work but in my case, it’s always been worth it.
 Are you new to your area?
 If so, garage sales can be a great way to meet all of your neighbors too.
 The most popular days for garage sales are Thursdays through Saturdays.

 Your kitchen and dining room are probably one of the most used areas of your home.
-The more counter space you have the more stuff piles up.
+The more counter space you have, the more stuff piles up.

 Where To Start: